 - Old-fashioned underwear that a kid is being forced to wear by their parents.

-Like all fashion styles, this is also subject to the Popularity Polynomial, depending on what was in style when the work was released; briefs made a comeback in the Turn of the Millennium as the skinny fit jeans/pants rendered boxer shorts almost useless (and possibly helped by one Walter White) and character-printed underwear has come back with the rise of nerd culture in The New '10s.
+Like all fashion styles, this is also subject to the Popularity Polynomial, depending on what was in style when the work was released; for example, briefs made a comeback in the Turn of the Millennium as the skinny fit jeans/pants rendered boxer shorts almost useless (and possibly helped by one Walter White) and character-printed underwear has come back with the rise of nerd culture in The New '10s.
 They even make underoos for adults now, we kid you not.

 - In Inazuma Eleven, before going to training camp in episode 24, Endou's mom gave him a pair of underpants that she wrote his name on (so Endou wouldn't mix it up with someone else's, including Kabeyama) which he finds embarrassing.

 - Fujiwara mocks Ishigami when she discovers that he wears briefs in chapter 70 of Kaguya-sama: Love Is War.
 The volume release has an extra page where he's then shown buying boxers.